LionSnarl/lionsnarl.github.io/README.md

 ## Welcome!

-### My name is Ryan Sarll and I am a Full-Stack Web Developer!
+### My name is Ryan Sarll and I'm a Full-Stack Web Developer!

 I bear years of exceptional experience with customer relations, high-pressure problem solving through critical thinking, and a strong sense of professionalism through stellar communication in the form of leadership.